tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player is about to recover from the 'wounded' state
+ * Called when the player is about to recover from the 'wounded' state
  * Returning a non-null value overrides default behavior

 ## OnPlayerRespawn